itf/6s092/courses/IAP19/PS/PS09/content.md

 </question>

 <question expression>
     csq_prompt = "How many operations are done per allocation, in terms of insertions and the creation of a larger array?
-Give a specific value." csq_show_check = True
+Give a specific value. \n \n \n" csq_show_check = True
     csq_allow_check = True
     csq_allow_submit = True